MaJerle/lwesp/examples/win32/README.md

 All windows based examples are written in Visual Studio 2017 as "Win32 project" and "Console Application".

+### Visual Studio configuration

+It may happen that Visual Studio sets different configuration on first project load and this may lead to wrong build and possible errors.
+Active configuration must be `Debug` and `Win32` or `x86`.
+Default active build can be set in project settings.

 ## NodeMCU development board

 For development purposes, NodeMCU v3 board was used with virtual COM port support